PoomSmart/WatchInstallFix/README.md

 @end
 ```

 Based on my testing, this method returns `NO` on iPads.
 This means that if a developer has a watchOS app that is extensionless, it will not be able to be installed on iPads.
-Google Maps is one such example, according to my testing, not installable anymore on iPadOS 15.1.
-This should also be the case for iPod touch.
+Google Maps is one such example, installing it is not possible on iPadOS 15.1.
+This is probably also the case on iPod touches.

-This tweak fixes this by directly returning `[[self infoPlistSubset][@"WKApplication"] boolValue]`, entirely bypassing the OS feature check.
+This tweak fixes this by making `-isExtensionlessWatchKitApp` directly returning `[[self infoPlistSubset][@"WKApplication"] boolValue]`.
+This entirely bypasses the OS feature check and allows the installation of extensionless watchOS apps anywhere.